Introduction to High-Performance Computing

 What is a High-Performance Computer?

-Figure: From top to bottom, left to right: Original 1976 Apple 1, Commodore Amiga 1000, Samsung Galaxy Tab 3, Smart Watch, Summit Supercomputer (images courtesy of Wikimedia Commons)
+Figure: From top to bottom, left to right: The original 1976 Apple 1, Commodore Amiga 1000, Samsung Galaxy Tab 3; a Smart Watch, the Summit Supercomputer at the Oak Ridge National Laboratory (images courtesy of Wikimedia Commons).

 Why Do We Need an HPC?

-Some problems require days of calculations, but are also time sensitive.
-Take for example weather forecasting, it would be useless to have a forecast for yesterday.
-Why would this happen?
-Weather forecasting requires looking at different models, each taking into account a number of information such as wind direction, air humidity, cloud formation… All this is time consuming and every slight variation from what was expected may have dire consequences on projected results.
+Some problems in science and business require days of calculations, but some are also time-sensitive.
+Take for example weather forecasting: A forecast would only be valuable if it can be obtaned before a weather event occurs.
+Weather forecast involves very large and complex computations of mathematical models which take into account a large number of inputs such as wind directions, air humidity, temperatures, pressures, cloud formation, and so on.
+All this is time consuming and every slight variation from what was expected may have dire consequences on projected results.
 Weather forecaster use several models in order a coverage of most alternatives.
 Doing all this in a timely way is primordial.
-Some problems are too big to be solved with a general purpose computer.
-Computers use data to solve problems.
-For this reason, they feature a memory where programs and data to operate on are stored for the time needed to solve the problem.
+Other problems are too big to be solved with a general-purpose computer.
+For this reason, some supercomputers feature very large memory where programs and data to operate on are stored for the time needed to solve the problem.
 The size of the memory of a computer is a big limiting factor on how much data can be used at a given time.
 For a program to be solvable, it has to fit in the computer memory.
 Supercomputers combine memories on compute nodes to seamlessly work as a single computer’s memory.
 This brings the ability to the computer to fit bigger problems.
 Advances in computer architecture also give HPC an advantage.
 Current computers feature components of different nature working together to deliver faster speeds.
 This is called heterogeneous computing.
 Components such as GPU (Graphics Processing Unit) can be used to accelerate computations by adding specific programming constructs to traditional programs.
 Concept such as vector processing make this possible.
 Tasks that would take a CPU much longer to complete could be done faster using co-processors or GPUs.

 The Key to HPC Computing Power